iannellilorenzo/gestione_account_password/README.md

 This project is licensed under me, myself and I. Contact me, myself or I for details.

 ## Contact
-For further questions or support, contact us at:
+For further questions, support or recovery of your mental health, contact me, myself or I at:
 - GitHub: [iannellilorenzo](https://github.com/iannellilorenzo)